 2. Make It A Planter

 A simple yet effective way of repurposing a tree stump in your yard is to transform it into a unique planter.
-You can fill it with all of your favorite flowers and plants in order to add a rustic and natural flair to your outside space.
-To do this, you’ll need to hollow-out your tree stump.
+You can fill it with all of your favourite flowers and plants in order to add a rustic and natural flair to your outside space.
+To do this, you’ll need to hollow out your tree stump.

 To achieve this for yourself, all you have to do is use an axe or a mattock to dig out the middle of your stump.
 Take care when doing this.

 To increase drainage, fill the floor of the opening with sand or handfuls of gravel (you could also drill a hole or two deeper down into the tree) and then fill with soil before putting plants in.

 Not only will the end outcome be beautiful, but the plants will gain from the nutrients released by the tree stump as it decomposes organically in the soil.

 You can still disguise your tree stump beneath flowers, even if it isn’t hollow.
 With the sharp edge of a pick mattock, whittle away at the centre of the tree.
 Scrape the wood with the mattock’s wide, flat side as the opening gets bigger.